adrianlamela/HMM_Results/README.md

 Due to the big size of some files, only a small portion of the applications are shown here.

- - The ntv folder contains the RAM access data captured by Pin.
+ - The nvt folder contains the RAM access data captured by Pin.
  - The outA folder contains processed data of the RAM acceses, obtained via nvt2outA.py.
  - The soutA folder contains processed ordered data of the RAM acceses, obtained via outA2soutA.sh.
  - The loctmp folder contains data for temporal locality, obtained via outA2loctmp.py.